 These days I learned not to take things personally, in business or in dating.

 I get rejected a ton (if any tells you otherwise, they are bullshitting you) and I get labels and opinions on me as a person.
 They can range from miserly, to foolish, to smart to ‘X’ personality trait.

-In social psychology, there’s an argument that people behave accordingly to their situations, as opposed to their innate personality trait.
+In social psychology, there’s an argument that people behave accordingly to their situations, as opposed to their innate personality traits.
 They may be reacting in jest, or merely under those circumstances.
 There’s nothing you need to take personally, especially so if it’s from a stranger.

 Now, I’m not saying that you need to go out being an asshole.
 However, a basic grasp of statistics can help you behave wisely and accordingly.
 Through the years I get a couple of negative comments on how I handle certain areas of my life.
-However, if I looked at feedback objectively, half of the people I interact may think I’m an asshole, half of the world is going to think otherwise.
+However, if I looked at feedback objectively, half of the people I interact with may think I’m an asshole, half of the world is going to think otherwise.
 Statistically speaking, if half the world thinks you’re an asshole, you’re still doing fine.
 You can’t please everyone.